Papyrus 79

-Papyrus 79 (in the Gregory-Aland numbering), designated by 𝔓^{79}, is a copy of the New Testament in Greek.
+Papyrus 79 is a copy of the New Testament in Greek.
 It is a papyrus manuscript of the Epistle to the Hebrews.
-The surviving texts of Hebrews are verses 10:10-12,28-30.
+It is designated by the siglum in the Gregory-Aland numbering of New Testament manuscripts.
+The surviving text of Hebrews are verses 10:10-12,28-30.

-The manuscript palaeographically has been assigned to the 7th century.
+Using the study of comparative writings styles (palaeography), it has been assigned to the 7th century.